microsoft/sca-fuzzer/docs/ref/config.md

 :   For example, when using `user-to-kernel-access`, you typically want to add it to the kernel actor's `fault_blocklist` to prevent the kernel from accessing its own memory (which would not be a cross-privilege access).

     !!! info "Priority"
-        This list has priority over the global `generator_faults_allowlist` and modifies the fault-inducing instrumentation for the specific actor.
+        This list has priority over the global `faults_allowlist` and modifies the fault-inducing instrumentation for the specific actor.

     === "Syntax"
         ```yaml